oneclickvirt/oneclickvirt.github.io/docs/en_US/index.md

 - title: Self-limiting abuse
   details: Partially virtual machines/containers have been masked and loaded with restrictions to avoid being used for abuse
 ---

-Documentation has not been translated yet, waiting for translation.